Is the SF State School of Design the same thing as the former SF State Design and Industry Department?

 Industrial Design relates to the design of industrially manufactured, tangible goods (i.e. physical, concrete objects like furniture, lighting, bicycles, consumer electronics, toys, etc.) and related services.
 Visual Communication Design is the design of visual communications for a variety of platforms including print, web, mobile, motion, games, spatial graphics, etc. All design fields involve user needs research, user experience design, aesthetics, technology, and creative problem solving.
 View the bulletin for a list of classes.

-If I am accepted, will I be able to enroll in summer School of Design classes before the Fall semester I am applying for?
+If I am accepted to the University, will I be able to enroll in summer School of Design classes before the Fall semester I am applying for?

 Each summer session can be different, but if we are able to extend these classes to our newly accepted majors, we will notify them of this fact in the Welcome Message which informs them of their acceptance, what classes to register for in the fall, information about the Design Laptop Requirement, etc.